siavooshpayandehazad/SoCDep2/README.txt

 ToDo:

-    - I want to run a Reliability Analysis of the system... so we can have a sense about the state of the system state...
+    - I want to run a reliability Analysis of the system... so we can have a sense about the system state...

     - can we generate some file based on scheduling to feed in Noxim?